Yoav666s/dnd-wiki/collections/_spells/nornfeld/9th-level/delirium.md

 range: "60 ft"
 comp:
   - V
-duration: "10 Minutes"
+duration: "Instantaneous"
 concentration: true
 cast_time: "1 Action"
 ritual: false
 description: |
   You utter a word of power that can derail the mind of one creature you can see within range.
-If the creature you choose has 100 hit points or fewer, it suffers from the following for the duration.
+If the creature you choose has 100 hit points or fewer, it suffers from delirium.
 Otherwise, the spell has no effect.

+  While the target is affected by delirium, it suffers from the following.

-  - The target doesn't know where or who it is
+  - The target doesn't know where or who it is, and isn't hostile towards anyone
   - The target has disadvantage on Intelligence checks
   - The target can't speak or write clearly, nor provide Verbal components for spells
   - The target doesn't understand any spoken or written language
   - The target can't make attacks

-  If you concentrate on this spell for the full duration, it lasts until dispelled.
   A greater restoration, heal, or wish spell cast on the target ends the effects of this spell.
 excerpt: "You utter a word of power that can derail the mind of one creature you can see within range."
 source: "Fillumir's Guide to the Feywild"
 # header: